mpyne-navy/dsb-report/dsb-report.md

 can help us keep track of our edifices, concept development is the quintessentially human activity.

-### The Essence Is Designing Intricate Conceptual Structures Rigorously. {#the-essence-is-designing-intricate-conceptual-structures-rigorously. .unnumbered}
+### The Essence Is Designing Intricate Conceptual Structures Rigorously.

 In Appendix A5, we analyze the software task.
 We argue that its essence is the designing of intricate conceptual structures, rigorously and